CodeByVish/Parsing-Tool/README.md

 ├─ kb_tool.py                  # the CLI (convert, bundle, split, doctor)
 ├─ requirements.txt            # Python deps
 ├─ README.md                   # this file
-└─ examples/
-   ├─ flow_from_gpt.csv        # sample CSV for draw.io testing (optional)
-   └─ drawio_csv_config.txt    # sample config text for CSV import (optional)

 ```

-> If you don’t see `examples/`, copy the snippets below from this README.

 ---